 - Spinal tumors

 Our orthopedic doctors also use advanced tools and technologies to refine your diagnosis and create a treatment plan tailored to your needs.
-An diagnosis typically starts with a physical exam.
-This including testing your back, joints and limbs for strength, flexibility, sensation and reflexes.
+An diagnosis typically starts with a physical exam, which includes testing your back, joints and limbs for strength, flexibility, sensation and reflexes.

 Additional bone and joint tests we perform